cursebreakers/crypto-bro/README.md

   2. At the submenu, you will be prompted to select target file.
   3. Next, you will generate a key. *Don't lose it!*
   4. Once you accept the key, the file will be encrypted.
-  5. Once complete, you will be given a checksum for the encrypted file.
+  5. Once complete, you will be given a checksum to verfiy integrity of the encrypted file.
 - Decryption:
   1. *Make sure you place a file in the "crypto-bro/data/encrypted" directory first.*
   2. At the submenu, you will be prompted to select target file.
   3. Next, you will be asked to provide your key. *You saved it, right?*
   4. Once you enter the key, the file will be decrypted.
-  5. Once complete, you will be given a checksum for the encrypted file.
+  5. Once complete, you will be given a checksum to verfiy integrity of the decrypted file.

 *NOTE:*
 - Max filesize is set to 25% of your device's available RAM by default.
 This can be adjusted by tweaking the `max_allowed_file_size` function in `src/lunchbox.rs`
-- Files encrypted with crypto-bro are not compatible with other encryption tools, and files encrypted elsewhere may not decrypt correctly with crypto-bro.
+- Files encrypted with this tool use a custom IV derived from the key, so compatibility with other AES tools is not guaranteed.
+- Don't lose your keys!

 ---

 # WORKING/NEXT

+**FIX**

 - Known bug: submenu option "c" to copy key to clipboard doesn't always work on the first try
+- Are the checksums for decrypted files malfunctioning?
-- Improving the greeting/ascii art appearance
+- Improve the greeting/ascii art appearance
-- Checksums for decryption seem to be malfunctioning (often).

 **FUTURE**